Dullstroom weather · Trout conditions · Laverpa planning

 Cold fronts can change the plan quickly.

 Dullstroom weather can turn fast.
 Cold nights, pressure movement, mist, rain and wind shifts all affect how trout position and feed.
-The safest approach is to check the live forecast, then compare it with the latest fishing report and current guide feedback.

 If your date sits near a strong front, do not panic-book or cancel blindly.
 Send the date through first.
 Shayne can advise whether the conditions are worth fishing, whether to adjust the plan, or whether another date makes more sense.